lumigo-io/lumigo-CLI/README.md

   -i, --inactive         only include functions that are inactive for 30 days -p, --profile=profile  AWS CLI profile name
-  -r, --region=region    only include functions in an AWS region, e.g. us-east-1
+  -r, --region=region    only include functions in an AWS region, e.g. us-east-1 --httpProxy=httpProxy  URL of the http/https proxy (when running in a corporate network)
 ```

 _See code: [src/commands/list-lambda.js](https://github.com/lumigo-io/lumigo-cli/blob/v0.40.1/src/commands/list-lambda.js)_